Raúl Ruiz

 Top 250 Directors

-Key Production Countries: France, Chile, Portugal, UK
+Key Production Countries: France, Chile, Portugal, UK, USA

 "A prodigious storyteller, Raúl Ruiz is also a prolific manufacturer of moving images.
 This Chilean filmmaker, now living in exile in Paris, has molded his films by a deeply personal concern with representation and discourse.
 His innovative and experimental work thus defies any attempt at classification.
 The cinema of Ruiz is a cinema of ideas...
 Chilean cinema in exile has found in Ruiz a respected and vital representative.
 A total filmmaker, for whom theater, music, literature, and visual arts are familiar territory, Ruiz successfully combines intellectual inquiry with Latin American hedonism." - Zuzana Mirjam Pick (International Dictionary of Films and Filmmakers, 2000)